Acyclotopes and Tocyclotopes: Lattice Gale zonotopes

 \begin{theorem} Let $\bA\in \ZZ^{{\nn}\times \ned}$ be of rank $n$, with lattice Gale dual $\bD\in\ZZ^{\ned \times (\ned-\nn)}$.
 Then we can compute the Ehrhart polynomial of the associated lattice Gale zonotope as

-where the sum is over all spanning sets $S\subseteq[m]$ in the matroid represented by~$\bA$ and $\g(\bA)$ is defined as in Theorem \ref{thm:stanley}. \end{theorem}
+where the sum is over all spanning sets $S\subseteq[m]$ in the matroid represented by~$\bA$ and $\g(\bA)$ is defined as in \Cref{thm:stanley}. \end{theorem}

-\begin{remark} As (the usual) Gale duality can be used to efficiently compute the face structure of a $d$-polytope with $k$ vertices where $k-d$ is small (but $d$ and $k$ may be large), Theorem~\ref{thm:galezonehrhart} can be used to efficiently compute the Ehrhart polynomial of a zonotope generated by $\bD^T \in \ZZ^{(\ned-\nn) \times \ned}$ for large $m$ but small $n$: here we have to understand only the arithmetic of the (much smaller) matrix $\bA\in \ZZ^{{\nn}\times \ned}$.
+\begin{remark} As (the usual) Gale duality can be used to efficiently compute the face structure of a $d$-polytope with $k$ vertices where $k-d$ is small (but $d$ and $k$ may be large), \Cref{thm:galezonehrhart} can be used to efficiently compute the Ehrhart polynomial of a zonotope generated by $\bD^{\top} \in \ZZ^{(\ned-\nn) \times \ned}$ for large $m$ but small $n$: here we have to understand only the arithmetic of the (much smaller) matrix $\bA\in \ZZ^{{\nn}\times \ned}$.
 Note that every full rank integer matrix $\bA$ can be seen as a lattice Gale dual.
 Moreover, the resulting matrix, after applying the lattice Gale dual construction twice, is unimodularly equivalent to the original matrix. \end{remark}

-Theorem~\ref{thm:cographicehrhart} is a special case of Theorem~\ref{thm:galezonehrhart}, because the incidence matrix of a graph is totally unimodular, and thus $\g(\bA_S) = 1$ for all $\bA_S$.
-Indeed, the same reasoning implies the following specialization for any totally unimodular matrix $\bA$, i.e., the associated matroid is \Def{regular}.
+\Cref{thm:cographicehrhart} is a special case of \Cref{thm:galezonehrhart}, because the incidence matrix of a graph is totally unimodular, and thus $\g(\bA_S) = 1$ for all $\bA_S$.
+Indeed, the same reasoning implies the following specialization for any totally unimodular matrix $\bA$, i.e., when the associated matroid is \Def{regular}.

 \begin{cor} Let $\bA\in \ZZ^{{\nn}\times \ned}$ be a totally unimodular matrix of rank $n$, with lattice Gale dual $\bD\in\ZZ^{\ned \times (\ned-\nn)}$.
 Then the Ehrhart polynomial of the associated lattice Gale zonotope is given by